spoonser/Distillation-Tower-Calculation-Web-App/README.md

-# Distillation Tower Cost Minimization Web Application
+# Distillation Tower Calculator Web Application

 Complete overhaul of a standalone series of python scripts written in 2019 for a chemical engineering course.
 This project aims to modularize that code,